openstack-k8s-operators/edpm-ansible/docs/source/contributing_plugins.rst

 from the root of this repository.
 Both must be developed with reference to best Python development practices, with emphasis on Ansible specifics.

+As with roles, the plugins should be specialized and adhere to the venerable:

+    'Doing one thing, and doing it well.'

 There is a certain level of confusion regarding the nomenclature.
 This is partly caused by the directory structure used by ansible to organize plugins.